-You can learn more about goldfish lighting requirements in our article: Do goldfish need light?
+You can learn more about lighting requirements in our article: Do goldfish need light?

-Being cold water fish, goldfish will be happiest in water that is 65-78 degrees Fahrenheit.
+Being cold water fish, they will be happiest in water that is 65-78 degrees Fahrenheit.

-While it is always easier to have a fish that can live in a range of temperatures, do remember to check on your aquarium fairly regularly, as if the temperature does start to drop below this range, you’ll find Butterfly Tail fish will begin to suffer.
+While it’s always easier to have a fish that can live in a range of temperatures, do remember to check on your aquarium fairly regularly, as if the temperature does start to drop below this range, you’ll find they will begin to suffer.

 Preferred Tank Mates

-The main point to consider is that you don’t place them with any aggressive fish – the Butterfly Tail is fairly delicate, and their tail is likely to be injured or torn if they’re made to share a tank with more aggressive or playful breeds of fish.
+The main point to consider is that you don’t place them with any aggressive fish – their tail fairly delicate and likely to be injured or torn if they’re made to share a tank with more aggressive or playful breeds of fish.

 If you still aren’t sure if Butterfly Tail Goldfish are the right breed for you, then it’s always worth having a look at a good quality video clip online so you can see them up close before you decide if they’ll be the perfect fit in your home aquarium.